Mopinion-com/mopinion-sdk-ios-swiftpm/README.md

 - [Using callback mode](#callback-mode)
 - [Edit triggers](#edit-triggers)

-## Release notes for version 1.0.0-beta-20
+## Release notes for version 1.0.0-beta-21

-### Changes in 1.0.0-beta-20
+### Changes in 1.0.0-beta-21
-- Fixed hard chrash that happened for some forms with a bar rating, MOP-3653.
-- Modified slide-in size and offset calculations for MOP-3646.
-- Fix; slide-in forms now also scroll-up with on screen keyboard.
-- Introduces new method `semanticVersionString()`.
+- Disabled hiding the page navigation buttons until a future version implements the automatic navigation to next page.
+This to prevent issue MOP-3645 where users couldn't not navigate to next page.

 ### Changes in 1.0.0
 - New native implementation that doesn't require react-native.